Pistol Mitralieră model 1963/1965: 7.62mm RPK

 The RPK version of the md.
 63 is called the md.
 64. It is essentially identical to the Soviet RPK.

 Other civilian versions

 Several semi-automatic variants of the PM md.
 63 have been produced for commercial export to the United States, namely the WASR-series rifles imported by Century Arms.
 Other semi-automatic PM md.
 63 derivatives sold commercially in the United States were designated SAR-1, ROMAK 1, ROMAK 991, and WUM-1.
 A variant of the PM md.
 90 carbine is also available in the United States as the Draco.

-In Germany there are civilian versions on the market under the name / model Cugir WS1-63 (fixed wood stock), WS1-64 (underfolder stock), WS1-64SB (Short Barrel 314mm with the underfolder stock).
+In Germany there are civilian versions on the market under the name/model Cugir WS1-63 (fixed wood stock), WS1-64 (underfolder stock), WS1-64SB (Short Barrel 314mm with the underfolder stock).

-The WS1-63HO is the straight pull non semi auto version.
-The gun must be charged after every shot that is fired.
+The WS1-63HO is the straight-pull bolt action version.
+The rifle must be charged after every shot that is fired.